Azure/aks-engine/docs/topics/azure-stack.md

 This section lists all known issues you may find when you use the public preview version.

-### Agent Nodes Internet Connectivity
+### Agent nodes internet connectivity

 Your agent nodes may lose internet connectivity after all Kubernetes services of type `LoadBalancer` are deleted.
 You are not expected to experience this problem if no services of type `LoadBalancer` are ever created.

 To work around this issue, do not delete `LoadBalancer` services as part of your release pipeline or always keep a dummy service.

-### Limited Number of Frontend Public IPs
+### Limited number of frontend public IPs

-The `Basic` load balancer SKU available on Azure Stack limits the number of frontend IPs to 5.
-That implies that each cluster's agents pool is limited to 5 public IPs.
+The `Basic` load balancer SKU available on Azure Stack limits the number of frontend IPs to five (5).
+That implies that each cluster's agents pool is limited to five (5) public IPs.

-If you need to expose more than 5 services, then the recommendation is to route traffic to those services using an Ingress controller.
+If you need to expose more than 5 services, then the recommendation is to route traffic to those services using an ingress controller.

-## Frequently Asked Questions
+## Frequently asked questions

-### Supported Kubernetes Versions
+### Supported Kubernetes versions

 These are the Kubernetes versions that you can deploy to Azure Stack using AKS Engine: